mehulagg/gitlab/doc/ci/variables/README.md

 # GitLab CI/CD variables **(FREE)**

-CI/CD variables are part of the environment in which [pipelines](../pipelines/index.md) and jobs run.
+CI/CD variables are a type of environment variable that you can use to control the behavior of your jobs and [pipelines](../pipelines/index.md).
+Use variables to store values you want to reuse, and avoid hard coding values in your `.gitlab-ci.yml` file.

 For example, you could:

-- Use the value of a `TEMP` variable to know the correct location to store temporary files.
+- Use a `TEMP` variable to store the correct location to store temporary files.
-- Use a `DATABASE_URL` variable for the URL to a database that can be reused in different scripts.
+- Use a `DATABASE_URL` variable to store the URL to a database, and reuse the variable in multiple jobs.

-Variables can be used to customize your jobs in [GitLab CI/CD](../README.md).
-When you use variables, you don't have to hard-code values.
+You can use CI/CD variable values for more dynamic `.gitlab-ci.yml` file configuration and scripts.

 > For more information about advanced use of GitLab CI/CD:
 >